Top

 Who Benefits (and Who Can Be Harmed) as Neighborhoods Change?

 Gentrification changes neighborhoods.
 It raises property values and brings new investments in parks and public spaces, streetscapes, and services.
 These are changes that can improve economic and social well-being.
-Unfortunately, changes like these can also push individuals and families in these same neighborhoods from their homes.
-One particular way this threat can come is by […]
+Unfortunately, […]

 Continue reading...